New homes

 To provide certainty to taxpayers, Land Transaction Tax (LTT) rates and bands remain under review, with no changes currently proposed.

-What do first-time buyers currently pay?
+How much will first-time buyers pay?

-In England and Northern Ireland, first-time buyers don’t pay stamp duty on homes worth up to £425,000.
-However, this will change from April 1, 2025, when properties priced between £300,001 and £500,000 will attract a 5% stamp duty charge.
+Up until 1 April 2025, in England and Northern Ireland, first-time buyers were exempt from paying stamp duty on homes priced up to £425,000.
+However, starting April 1, 2025, a 5% stamp duty rate will apply to properties priced between £300,001 and £500,000.

 Example: